 Our graduation rate is above the 68% threshold.
 While this is encouraging, we continue to actively work to refine our methods to help students make up deficient credits.
-We have expanded our credit recovery program known as Project Success.
+We have expanded our credit recovery program known as Project Success for our severely credit deficient high school students.
 We have also expanded our summer school offerings.
+In 2021 we began a program known as CHAMPS (Community Helps Achieve My Personal Success) for high school students who are one or more credits behind as early as 9th grade.
 We have focus groups actively working to find other ways to help students find success.
 In terms of math achievement, we continue to have refinement needs in this area.
-Initial i-Ready data is encouraging, however math growth is lagging behind reading growth.
-We will continue to work on articulation between elementary, middle and high school, as well as avail ourselves to increased professional development opportunities.
-We are also looking to invest in online instructional tools to help students better understand and engage with the topics being taught.
+We will continue to work on articulation between elementary, middle, and high school, as well as avail ourselves to increased professional development opportunities.
+We are also investing in online instructional tools to help students better understand and engage with the topics being taught.